dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 description = "Let's talk about my December 2024"
 +++

+# Date 2024-12-17 2024-12-18
+* learning about how to make a Quantum circuit for superposition and entanglement and also interfernence
+* frappe work
+* AKS Security Section
+* buildsafedev work
+* ksctl issue and code work started

 # Date 2024-12-16
 * reading about AKS Access and Identity
 * Learning qiskit superpositing creation using hadamard gate and measurement